MAvRK7/Prediction-of-Specific-Star-Formation-Rate-SSFR-Using-Synthetic-Data-and-Identifying-regions-of-in/README.md

 Evaluation Metrics: Assesses models using Mean Squared Error (MSE), Root Mean Squared Error (RMSE), Mean Absolute Error (MAE), and R-squared (R²) scores.
 Clustering Techniques: Applies DBSCAN to identify regions of interest in celestial maps.
 Visualizations: Provides interactive tools for user-friendly exploration of SSFR predictions.

+Results

+The Random Forest model demonstrated the best balance of predictive performance and computational efficiency.
+The incorporation of synthetic data and advanced feature engineering strategies significantly improved model accuracy and generalizability.

+Contributing

+Contributions are welcome!
+Please submit a pull request or open an issue for any improvements or suggestions.